drewheathens/triangle-tracker/README.md

 Triangle-tracker is an app whereby a user is prompted to input numeric values that possibly may form a triangle.
 It tells the user whether the values entered forms an Equilateral, Isosceles, Scalene or doesn't form a triangle at all.

+# **BDD**

+-Gather values.

+-check whether they form a triangle or not!

+-Tell the type of triangle if at all it forms any.

 # **CONTACT INFORMATION**

 feel free to slack me at *mudavadi evans.*